Curvature inequalities and rigidity for constant mean curvature and spacetime constant mean curvature surfaces: Introduction and Results

 The first goal of this paper is to refine and generalize these results.
 We show that Euclidean rigidity can be recovered under a purely extrinsic curvature sign condition combined with a weak stability hypothesis, namely, a condition controlling only the constant mode of the second variation, without imposing intrinsic symmetry or almost-roundness assumptions.
 Moreover, we establish corresponding rigidity results in the hyperbolic and spherical settings under appropriate scalar curvature bounds, as well as higher-dimensional analogues.
 In each case, the mechanism underlying rigidity is the interaction between curvature lower bounds and a sharp boundary inequality.
 The rigidity arguments ultimately rely on geometric rigidity theorems for manifolds with boundary, in particular the Brown–York mass rigidity theorem of Shi and Tam \cite{shi2002positive} and its extensions.

 We then turn to the Lorentzian setting, considering a four-dimensional Lorentzian manifold $(\mathcal{M},g)$ satisfying the dominant energy condition.
-For a spacelike two-surface $\Sigma \subset \mathcal{M}$, the relevant curvature quantity is the squared norm of the mean curvature vector,
+For a spacelike two-surface $\Sigma \subset \mathcal{M}$, the relevant curvature quantity is the squared norm of the mean curvature vector, $|\vec{H}|^2$.

-where $\theta_\ell$ and $\theta_k$ denote the null expansions of $\Sigma$.
 Surfaces with constant $|\vec{H}|$ — known as spacetime constant mean curvature (STCMC) surfaces — provide a natural analogue of CMC surfaces in Riemannian geometry.
+Note that the STCMC condition is equivalently characterized by the product of the null expansions being constant.
 While STCMC surfaces have appeared in several contexts in mathematical relativity, a stability theory for such surfaces has not previously been developed.
 In this paper, we introduce a natural notion of stability and show that it leads to a sharp curvature inequality

 Moreover, we establish a rigidity theorem for the equality case: under a specific curvature sign condition (or an assumption of even symmetry or intrinsic near-roundness), the surface $\Sigma$ is intrinsically round.
-Under the additional assumption that it bounds a spacelike region with no other boundary components, the enclosed region is flat, and its maximal globally hyperbolic development is isometric to a standard causal diamond in Minkowski spacetime.
+Under the additional assumption that it bounds a spacelike region with no other boundary components, the enclosed spacelike region embeds isometrically into Minkowski spacetime, and its maximal globally hyperbolic development is isometric to a standard causal diamond in Minkowski spacetime.
 The proof of this rigidity statement builds on a theorem of Liu and Yau \cite{liu2003positivity,liu2006positivity}, together with an analysis of the maximal globally hyperbolic development of the enclosed region.

+The dominant energy condition plays in the Lorentzian setting a role analogous to that of scalar curvature lower bounds in the Riemannian theory.
+Thus \eqref{inequint2} can be viewed as a spacetime counterpart of the Christodoulou-Yau inequality for stable CMC surfaces: in both settings, a curvature condition and a stability hypothesis yield a sharp curvature inequality, and equality rigidly determines the geometry of the region they enclose.

 These results admit a natural interpretation in general relativity in terms of the Hawking quasi-local energy (or quasi-local mass)